sgtcaze/NametagEdit/README.md

 **A:** Yes.
 Read up on how to use it [here](documentation/Configuration.creole)

 # TODO
-* Utilize PlayerListName in later versions of MC where string length is not an issue.

 # Incompatible Plugins
 ✖ Any plugin that creates NPCs that share the same username as players who have 'NametagEdit' nametags